 In October 2017 she joined the Leibniz Institute of Photonic Technology (Leibniz-IPHT) in Jena, Germany, which is closely connected to the Friedrich-Schiller-University (FSU) in Jena.
 Since then her focus has been on implementation and further development of polarization resolved fluorescence microscopy and complementing label-free nanoscale infrared spectroscopy methods (NanIR) for emergent and cutting-edge biomedical research and innovation.

 From 12/2019 to 05/2020 a Scholarship (POLIRIM) by the FSU provided funding for her work in the context of Thuringia's program for support of female junior researchers and junior artists.
 Since 06/2020 her research project Live2DPOLIM has been funded by the German Research Foundation (DFG), which includes also her own position at the Leibniz-IPHT in Jena.
 Besides her research work, she currently is pursing a habilitation (lecturing qualification) at the Faculty of Physics and Astronomy, FSU.
-In May 2020 she joined the mentoring program of the federation of the universities of Halle, Jena and Leipzig, which supports female postdocs aiming at a career in academia.
+From May 2020 to June 2022 she joined the mentoring program of the federation of the universities of Halle, Jena and Leipzig, which supports female postdocs aiming at a career in academia.